celestiaorg/docs/developers/node-tutorial.md

 #### Auth token 🔐

-In order to interact with the API using the `rpc` subcommand, you will need to set your authentication token.
+In order to interact with the API using RPC CLI, you will need to set your authentication token or node store.

 The `--auth TOKEN` flag sets the authentication token, otherwise it will read from the environment's